View Wayne Winchester's Obituary on emissourian.com and share memories

 |

+Wayne is survived by his wife, Sharon Winchester, St. Clair; four sons, Jeff Winchester and wife Jennifer, Union, Bryon Winchester, Washington, Greg Winchester, St. Charles, and Brad Winchester and wife Melissa, Seattle, Wash.; his grandchildren, Ethan and Dylan Winchester, both of Union; one brother, Doug Winchester, High Ridge; one sister, Shirley Boyd, Dittmer; one sister-in-law, Betty Sullentrup and husband Tim, Edwardsville, Ill.; one brother-in-law, Charles Brown, St. Charles; nieces; nephews; great- and great-great-nieces and -nephews; cousins; and many friends.

+He was preceded in death by his parents, Raymond and Jewell Winchester; one brother, Ray Winchester; and one sister, Sharon Wallace.

-A funeral service for Wayne Winchester, 76, St. Clair, will be Thursday, Jan.
-9, at noon at Russell Colonial Funeral Home, St. Clair.
+Funeral services were held at noon Thursday, Jan.
+9, at Russell Colonial Funeral Home, St. Clair, with Guy Boyd officiating.